 Perspective from Interstate 295 south

-End shield posted for Interstate 295 southbound ahead of the Maine Turnpike toll plaza south of Exit 1 (Interstate 95 Connector).
-Interstate 295 southbound drivers default onto the Maine Turnpike southbound ahead of the interchange with Haigais Parkway and Payne Road.
+An end shield for I-295 south precedes the Maine Turnpike toll plaza beyond Exit 1 with the Interstate 95 Connector.
+Traffic defaults onto I-95 southbound ahead of the interchange with Haigais Parkway and Payne Road.
 Photo taken by Sheila Schumacher (08/31/04).

 Perspective from Interstate 95 north

-Speaking of Maine 114, Interstate 95 crosses underneath Gorham Road at the split with Interstate 295.
-Downtown Portland is approximately five miles to the northeast of this junction.
-The city boasts 64,400 residents and is Maine's largest.
+Interstate 95 crosses underneath Maine 114 (Gorham Road) at the partition with Interstate 295.
+Downtown Portland is five and a half miles to the northeast.
+Maine's largest boasted an estimated population of 66,937 in 2016.
 Photo taken 06/27/05.

 Perspective from Interstate 295 north